kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 # Writing a CrowdSec Envoy Proxy Bouncer

 Our bouncer needs to know how to extract the actual client ip from an incoming request, and then query the LAPI to see if the ip is banned or not.
-If it is, we need to deny the request by returning a forbiden status.
+If it is, we need to deny the request by returning a forbidden status.

 Envoy already has a [go control plane](https://github.com/envoyproxy/go-control-plane) written, we can reference it in our bouncer for the gRPC calls between envoy-proxy and our service.

 To start, we need to set up a gRPC server that will handle the requests from Envoy that implements the [envoy_authz.CheckRequest](https://github.com/envoyproxy/go-control-plane/tree/main/envoy/service/auth/v3) service.

-Here is a graceful implementation of the server that I wrote for this project
+Here's a graceful implementation of the server:
 ```go
 package server